andrew-walsh-dev/WalshCommerce/README.md

-An e-commerce web application built on python and django, deployed on AWS
+An e-commerce web application built on python and django, deployed on AWS (WIP)